main-branch/rspec-path_matchers/README.md

 ### Directory Structure Assertions

-This is the most powerful feature.
-Use `have_dir` with a block to describe and verify an entire file tree.
+The block syntax is the most powerful feature.
+It allows you to describe and verify an entire file tree, including both the presence and *absence* of entries using methods like `no_file`, `no_dir`, and `no_symlink`.

 ```ruby
 before do